abhiramavarma/portfolio/README.md

-# Abhiram Varma — Portfolio
+# Nandayala Abhirama Varma — Portfolio

 A modern, animated portfolio built with React + Vite + TypeScript, Tailwind CSS, and Framer Motion.
 Features a cinematic generative background, parallax motion, a full-screen Spline 3D scene with cursor-reactive head tracking, and a fast Command Palette (⌘/Ctrl+K) for navigation.